ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 We broadcast to the player that the race has finished, and also send their final time.
 Later on we will connect to this event from the client to update the time displayed in the UI with the time sent from the server.

 !!! tip "Client vs Server Trust"
-    We don't trust the client to send their race time, so this is all tracked on the server and sent to the client when the player has finished the race.
+    The client can#t be trusted to send their race time, so this is all tracked on the server and sent to the client when the player has finished the race.
 If the race time was tracked client side and then submitted to the server, this could be exploited by the client by modifying the data that is sent from client to server.
 Nearly anything the client does needs to ask for data (i.e. final race time), or get permission from the server.

+#### Connect Trigger Event

 ```lua linenums="1"
 FINISH_TRIGGER.beginOverlapEvent:Connect(OnFinishTriggerOverlap)
 ```

 We can now connect the `beginOverlapEvent` event up.
 Place this just before the lines of code that connect up the game events for when players join and leave.

+#### Test the Game

 Enter **Play** mode and test everything is working.
 Crossing the finish line will print out the race time in the **Event Log**.